JellyRollJunior/leet-code-journal/README.md

 * Evaluate Reverse Polish Notation
     * Sounds like a scary question but honestly its easy as fuck lol
     * Don't get cocky.
 You could have improved readability by using a switch statement!
 Remember those exist lol
+* Validate Binary Search Tree
+    * Recursive + Iterative solutions are cool!
+    * DO NOT READ: Ok thinking about the interative solution, we can do an IN-ORDER traversal using a stack to ensure the BST is valid!
+Smart!

 ### Non Blind 75